Excuse # 2:

 - Put small blurbs in the your bulletin and on your churches website.

-You can’t over communicate who you are and what you are wanting to do.
+You can’t over communicate who you are and what you’re wanting to do.

-How do you kill that alone feeling or feel like the team isn’t getting your message?
+How do you kill that alone feeling or the feeling like the team isn’t getting your message?

 Weapon of Choice: Patience

 Think of movies like Oceans 11 or The Hobbit.
 Teams are formed to accomplish a certain task.
-Teams gather, they come along side, they join us for a portion of the journey and then their paths diverge.
-This make sense if you are planning to stay at your church for at least 3-5 years.
+Teams gather, they come along side, they join you for a portion of the journey and then your paths diverge.
+This make sense if you’re planning to stay at your church for at least 3-5 years.